Ring-Necked Duck

 Life Cycle

-Ring-necked duck pairs form in the early spring.
-The female chooses a nesting site over or near the water in tall vegetation and builds a bowl-shaped nest on a platform of vegetation and lines it with down.
+Ring-necked duck pairs form in early spring.
+The female chooses a nesting site in tall vegetation over or near the water.
+She builds a bowl-shaped nest on a platform of plants and lines it with soft down feathers.

 She lays 8-12 eggs.
 The male leaves when the female begins incubating the eggs.
 The female incubates the eggs for 28- 29 days.
-The chicks fledge when they are about 50 days old.
+The chicks fledge (develop flight feathers) when they are about 50 days old.

 The ring-necked duck has a lifespan of 6-10 years in the wild.
 The oldest ring-necked duck on record lived to be 20 years old.